 What is a financial windfall?
 Is managing a windfall something you are prepared to do?

 Winning the lottery, a TV game show, a large inheritance or sweepstakes are all windfalls.
 What about smaller windfalls – like a tax refund?
+Have you ever been faced with managing sudden money?

 How could this money help you?
 How would you manage it?